Fisherman’s Paradise in the Land of 10,000 Lakes

 What Makes Minnesota Such a Great Choice as a Fishing Destination?

-the state offers a wide range of opportunities for those who enjoy fishing.
-Whether you like fishing on a lake, river or stream, you will have thousands of choices to choose from in the state Minnesota.
 No matter what type of fish you like, you will most likely find them in one of the many lakes.
 With more than 100 different species of fish to choose from within state waters, including some really big Northern Pike and Minnesota’s own state fish, the Walleye – not to mention Muskie topping 50 lbs – the fishing in the land of 10,000 lakes is as good as it gets!

 With so many diverse lakes and other bodies of water from which to choose and a wide variety of fish available, planning ahead for your fishing trip to this great outdoor state is a good idea.
 But regardless of the type of fishing you decide upon, finding good fishing spots in Minnesota will never be a problem.